 The Private Wealth & Private Client Review: Portugal

-Much of this success is down to the special programmes introduced to attract individual investors – the 'Golden Visa' Residence Permit Regime and the Special Tax Regime for Non-Habitual Residents – and the absence of wealth tax, gift and inheritance taxation on transfers between spouses, descendants or ascendants, exit tax, free remittance of funds and international trends.
-In addition, there is, of course, the reduced cost of living, public safety, healthcare system and climate, among other factors.
+Much of this success is down to the special programmes introduced to attract individual investors – the 'golden visa' residence permit regime and the special tax regime for non-habitual residents – and the absence of wealth tax, gift and inheritance taxation on transfers between spouses, descendants or ascendants, exit tax, free remittance of funds and international trends.
+In addition, there is, of course, the reduced cost of living, public safety, the healthcare system and the climate, among other factors.

 i Personal income tax

-An individual is liable to personal income tax (IRS) if he or she is deemed to be considered a resident in Portuguese territory, or, if not, if he or she derives income from a Portuguese source.
+An individual is liable to personal income tax (IRS) if he or she is considered to be a resident in the Portuguese territory or, if not, if he or she derives income from a Portuguese source.
 Generally, a person is deemed to be considered tax resident subject to unlimited taxation if, in the year to which the income relates, he or she:

-- stays there for more than 183 days, whether these days are consecutive or not, in any 12-month period commencing or ending in the year concerned; or
+- stays in Portugal for more than 183 days, whether these days are consecutive or not, in any 12-month period commencing or ending in the year concerned; or

 - has at his or her own disposal a dwelling place in such conditions that it may be inferred that there is the intention to keep and occupy it as a habitual abode.

-Portuguese tax residents are subject to IRS on their worldwide income, on an unlimited liability basis.
-Non-resident individuals are subject to tax on the income obtained within Portuguese territory.
+Portuguese tax residents are subject to IRS on their worldwide income on an unlimited liability basis.
+Non-resident individuals are subject to tax on the income obtained within the Portuguese territory.

 Investment income (such as dividends, royalties and interests), real estate income (excluding capital gains from the transfer of real estate) and capital gains derived from the disposal of securities (such as shares, bonds, etc.) are subject to taxation at an autonomous final rate of 28 per cent.